 - Show/Demonstrate your project solution.

 - Upload a video demonstrating your solution.
 It does not have to be high quality (e.g., shooting on a smartphone is perfectly acceptable).
 The video should be no more than 10 minutes.
-If students have trouble coordinating a recording time, the Nextech team will offer an opportunity for students to record their video during the week of March 1-5, 2021.
 The submission of the recording will be the team’s responsibility.